abhinavrai10/abhinavrai10/README.md

 As I continue to grow my skills and expertise, I am eager to collaborate with others and contribute to meaningful projects in the field of data analytics.
 Whether it's creating innovative visualizations, or uncovering insights that drive business growth, I am committed to using my skills to make a positive impact.

-**I recommend looking through the recent pinned repositories which showcase my current skills.**
+**I recommend looking through the pinned repositories which showcase my skills.**

 I spend my free time playing Chess.